zestyyyz/zestyyyz.github.io/README.md

-I USE windows and macos btw
+I USE windows 11 and macos high sierra btw